Kuomintang in Burma: KMT offensive

-The main reason for KMT's intransigence was its intention to use Burma as a refuge to reorganize, train, and equip themselves for the purpose of launching an invasion to retake Mainland China.
+The main reason for KMT's intransigence was its intention to use Burma as a refuge to reorganize, train, and equip themselves for the purpose of launching an invasion to retake mainland China.
 Under the command of General Li Mi, an offensive was launched into Yunnan Province in May 1951 involving around 20,000 men.
 KMT troops moved northward and captured Kengma and its airfield some sixty miles inside China without resistance.
 However, as they advanced further north, the 40,000-strong People's Liberation Army counterattacked.
 Li Mi's army suffered huge losses and retreated back to Burma, after less than a month in China.
 The KMT made two more abortive attempts in July 1951 and August 1952 that took heavy casualties, after which they never invaded Yunnan again and instead "settled along the border to gather intelligence and monitor signs of a possible Communist Chinese advance into Southeast Asia."

 CIA assistance and opium trade

+The United States supported the KMT army, which strained the Burma-United States relationship and raised protests from the Burmese government.
+The United States hoped that the KMT forces would harass southwest China and divert Chinese resources from the Korean War.

 The KMT army in Burma could not have expanded as it did without the logistical support from the United States, Thailand and Taiwan, as well as the financial support derived from the KMT's involvement in the region's opium trade.
 The United States Central Intelligence Agency (CIA) was the primary agency in charge of the covert program called "Operation Paper" that transported weapons and supplies to the KMT from Taiwan via Thailand.
 With President Truman's approval and support from Thailand's Prime Minister Plaek Phibunsongkhram, the CIA put together a secret air supply network that shipped weapons and supplies to General Li Mi's forces in Mong Hsat from Thailand.
 The first shipments started in early 1951, when unmarked C-46 and C-47 aircraft were making at least five parachute drops a week.
 By late 1951, the KMT repaired the old airstrip at Mong Hsat constructed by the Allied forces during World War II.
 The enlarged airstrip could handle large four-engine aircraft and allowed the KMT troops to obtain newly manufactured American weapons from Taiwan.
 CIA advisers also accompanied the KMT army in the Yunnan invasion in May 1951, and some of them were killed during the offensive.

+When KMT guerillas retreated into Kokang, the Burmese government obtained the assistance of Olive Yang and the Kokang Kakweye to force the Kuomintang forces out of Kokang.
+Yang and the Kokang Kakweye succeeded in 1953, but then collaborated with the Kuomintang in trafficking opium to Thailand throughout the 1950s; the Kuomintang continued to use these opium routes for decades.